Parque de la Ceiba: The tree

 The feature of the park is the historic centuries-old tree.
-The tree is also known as kapok tree and silk cotton tree.
+The tree is also known as 'kapok' and 'silk cotton' tree.
 The scientific name of the tree is Ceiba pentandra.
 The legendary tree belongs to the genus Ceiba, of the species pentandra, and the family Bombacaceae.
 The word Ceiba comes from a Taino word pronounced say-bah.
 Ceiba is one of the largest and tallest trees in the tropics of the Western Hemisphere.
 They have been known to reach heights of over 180 feet.
 The tree is closely related to the peculiar baobab trees of Africa.
 The Ceiba tree is also Puerto Rico's official national tree.

 Conservation

-The tree has recently been decaying and, on 30 December 2006, it lost a large limb that accounted for some 30% of its foliage at that time.
+The tree has recently been decaying and, on 30 December 2006, it lost a large limb that accounted for some 30 percent of its foliage at that time.
 The channeling of Rio Portugues and the development of a nearby recreational area have been mentioned as possible causes for the rapid deterioration of the tree in recent years.
 In June 2009, the environmentalist group ProOrnato Inc and the government of the municipality of Ponce joined efforts to preserve the old tree in a weekend-long event.
 On 18 July 2011, however, the tree lost another large limb.
-After this event, only 35% of the remaining tree was estimated to still be alive.
+After this event, only 35 percent of the remaining tree was estimated to still be alive.